MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/introduction-upgrade-cds.md

     - If you haven't used the previous version CDS database or you don't care to preserve any apps for flows that used it.
 This is a simple option that will allow you to use CDS for Apps right away with a minimum amount of time.

     > [!IMPORTANT]
     > Do not delete a database if you have started the upgrade process.
+Contact support to request your database be deleted.

     - More information: [Delete your previous version Common Data Service database](delete-legacy-cds-database.md)
 - **Do nothing**